parthgargava/RockPaperScissors_Solidity/README.md

 # RockPaperScissors_Solidity

-A simple smart contract which implements Rock Paper Scissors using Solidity.
-The winner gets the ether ubmitted by the two players.
+A simple smart contract on an Ethereum platform which implements Rock Paper Scissors using Solidity.
+The winner gets the ether submitted by the two players.

+### Usage

+Open the code on Remix IDE for Ethereum to play with the contract